Perspective | Why do these ballet dancers dance when there’s no audience?

 Amy Wolfe knew it wouldn’t be easy, getting all the dancers in costume and full makeup and in character and en pointe with only a couple of video cameras pointed at them.

-“You’re not onstage, you’re not coming out for a bow, you’re not having the audience say ‘wow’,” Wolfe, the artistic director of the Manassas Ballet Theatre, told her company as they recovered from two hours of dancing.
+“You’re not onstage, you’re not coming out for a bow, you’re not having the audience say ‘wow!’ ” Wolfe, the artistic director of the Manassas Ballet Theatre, told her company as they recovered from two hours of dancing.
 “Normally, we perform with a live orchestra.”

 But five months after a global pandemic shut down their spring season, they found a way to dance again.
 And even if it’s in a strip-mall studio swathed in pipe and drape to look a little like a grand theater stage, even if the only audience members are camera guys and a columnist, even if some of the dancers are doing the whole ballet miles away in their basements, on a Zoom call, it doesn’t matter.